Intel-bigdata/SSM/docs/client-user-guide.md

   Uncache a file
 * void **applyStoragePolicy**(**String** filePath, **String** policyName) **throws** IOException;

-  Set the storage policy on the file and enforce the same.
+  Set and enforce the storage policy on the file.

 SmartClient API
 ------------

 * String\[\] **getSupportedActions**() **throws** IOException;

-  List all action names currently supported by the system.
-Current supported actions name are “enforceStoragePolicy”, “cache”, “uncache” etc.
+  List all actions currently supported by the system.
+Current supported actions are “enforceStoragePolicy”, “cache”, “uncache” etc.

 * void **executeAction**(**String** actionName, **String\[\]** actionParams) **throws** IOException;

   A synchronized generic API to execute action.
-System will maintain an internal task to performance the action.
-The API will return until the task is finished.
+System will maintain an internal task to execute the action.
+The API will return once the task is finished.

 * void **executeActionAsync**(**String** actionName, **String\[\]** actionParams) **throws** IOException;